By Shannen Marie Coley, MS, OTR/L

 When you Google or Pinterest “nursing home activities” or “inpatient rehab games”, odds are that “playing bingo” will be on top of that list of activities - but how about Fall Prevention Bingo?

 So how can we, as occupational therapy practitioners, modify and adapt this cherished game to meet the multiple needs of our patients in an educational, therapeutic, multipurpose, engaging, interactive, purpose-driven and most importantly – fun way?

-Before we can get to the "How to Make Your Own Fall Prevention Bingo Game" which is in the next article of this 2 part series, let’s dive into the reasons why a Fall Prevention Bingo OT intervention can be important to our patients.
+Before we can get to the "How to Make Your Own Fall Prevention Bingo Game" which is in the next article of this 2 part series, let’s dive into the reasons why a Fall Prevention Bingo OT intervention (vs fall recovery interventions) can be important to our patients.

 5 Reasons to Work on Fall Prevention with our Patients

 1. More than 1 out of 4 adults age 65 and old fall each year